‘Dead suspect loophole’ could be used to block release of Uvalde records

 Moody said the original intent of the exception to the Public Information Act, put in place in 1997, was to protect people under investigation.
 Police unions across the state have fought changes to the law.

-“This situation crystallizes why we need to close this loophole, right?” he said.
+“This situation crystalizes why we need to close this loophole, right?” he said.
 “This shouldn’t even be an option.”

 The revived idea to close the loophole is getting support from Phelan, the Republican Speaker of the House.
 On Twitter, he called it “common sense.”